Maclaurin Series For Cosx

 • Signal Processing: In signal processing, many signals can be represented as combinations of cosine waves.
 The Maclaurin series helps in analyzing and manipulating these signals in the frequency domain.
 It's crucial for understanding and applying Fourier transforms.

-• Numerical Analysis: The Maclaurin series plays a key role in numerical methods for solving mathematical problems.
+• Numerical Analysis: The Maclaurin series has a real impact in numerical methods for solving mathematical problems.
 Techniques like numerical integration and solving equations often rely on approximating functions using series expansions.

 Illustrative Example: Approximating cos(0.5)